drenglish/vue-match-media/README.md

 # vue-match-media
 A plugin for Vue.js (v.
 2+) that offers a consistent, semantic approach to making components media query-aware.
+Now (v1.1) safe for use in universal (server-rendered) apps.
 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [vue-match-media](#vue-match-media)